-If your company was not incorporated in Wisconsin, but you wish to do business there, you need to file an Application for Certificate of Authority with the state.
+If your company was not incorporated in Wisconsin, but you wish to do business there, you need to file an Application for a Wisconsin Certificate of Authority.

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Wisconsin.
+Wisconsin Foreign Qualification allows a company formed in Delaware or any other state to legally transact business in Wisconsin.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-For foreign for-profit companies, you must submit Form 21 (and Form 21-A, if indicated).
+Foreign for-profit companies must submit Form 21 (and Form 21-A, if indicated).
 Non-Profit Corporations must submit Form 121.
 The filing fee for corporations who are for-profit depend on opening stock value with a minimum of a $100 fee.
-Non-profit corporations filing fee is $45.
+Non-profit corporations' filing fees are $45.

 For foreign LLCs, you must submit a Foreign LLC Form 502.
 The cost to file is $100.

-All entities must also provide a Certificate of Good Standing from their home state, dated within 60 days of the Wisconsin filing.
+Furthermore, if an entity would like to apply for foreign qualification in Wisconsin, a Certificate of Good Standing is required from their home state, dated within 60 days of the Wisconsin filing.

 Finally, you must also appoint and list a Wisconsin Registered Agent, which must be maintained at all times.
 We can provide this service at a cost of just $99/year.